Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 It provides generic methods that are used by more than one package, avoiding conflicts.
 This package will be imported by 'tidySingleCellExperiment' and 'tidyseurat'.

-schematic — by Will Hipson, 9 months ago
+schematic — by Will Hipson, a year ago

 Tidy Schema Validation for Data Frames